 32 (This comment is made by the person who posed the initial questions)

-Dear 31 (above), I do agree with the view you expressed that the top management plays a salutatory role in making it imperative for managers for updating their knowledge.
+Dear 31 (above), I do agree with the view you expressed that the top management plays a salutatory role in making it imperative for managers to update their knowledge.
 This is indeed so true.
 In fact, the culture of an organization is largely determined by the values espoused by the top and its attitude towards its customers and its employees.

 The top management can write knowledge updates as one of the KRAs (Key Result Areas) of all managers, which will compel them to read the latest knowledge.